Sabey Data Centers: Finance

-In 2020, Sabey issued approximately US\$800 million in securitized notes backed by tenant leases to raise capital for expansion.
+In 2020, Sabey issued approximately US$800 million in securitized notes backed by tenant leases to raise capital for expansion.

 Sustainability

 Sabey emphasises design for energy efficiency and modularity.
 A NYSERDA case study documents efficiency upgrades at the Intergate Manhattan site.
 In October 2025, the company announced 70 MW of additional capacity across six U.S. campuses.

 Community and regional impact

 In 2025, a proposed Sabey-affiliated data-center project near San Marcos, Texas, drew local scrutiny over water-supply and environmental impacts.

+Sabey is reported to be leasing ICE office space in Tukwila.